cockroachdb/cockroach-operator/README.md

 ## Prerequisites

-- Kubernetes 1.15 or higher (1.18 is recommended)
+- Kubernetes 1.18 or higher
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - A GKE cluster (`n2-standard-4` is the minimum requirement for testing)